wingos80/thesis_notes/1st_read_notes.md

 **From article**

-- ADP methods require exploration of the states in order to learn the environment, which is done through [Persistent Excitation].PE is done by adding white noise to the action values to ensure that the system is excited at all times.
+- ADP methods require exploration of the states in order to learn the environment, which is done through [Persistent Excitation].PE can be done by adding white noise to the action values to ensure that the system is excited at all times.
 Fortunately, PE is only performed during the training stages of the algorithms, e.g. an iADP controller is trained with PE included to arrive at a set of incremental models ***F*** & ***G***, where after these models can be used for actual flight with no PE included in the iADP controller.
-- It would be **very interesting** to compare iADP and IHDP through [Zhou]'s dissertation, where she implements (and derives!) both algorithms.
+- It would be **very interesting** to look at comparison of iADP and IHDP from [Zhou]'s dissertation, where she implements (and derives!) both algorithms.

 [Zhou]: https://repository.tudelft.nl/islandora/object/uuid%3A5b875915-2518-4ec8-a1a0-07ad057edab4
 [Persistent Excitation]: https://repository.tudelft.nl/islandora/object/uuid%3A5b875915-2518-4ec8-a1a0-07ad057edab4